Love on Film

 Even though the traditional art of still photography remains a permanent fixture on the list of wedding-day must-haves, there’s a reason why videography is the current generation’s favored form of media: Video transports the viewer back to a particular moment in time, in a way that nothing else can.
 Filmmaking is all about capturing the emotions associated with the things and people you love, with the actions you are engaged in.
-Watching a film or video is a fully immersive experience, and a significant way for you to truly relive the past.
+Watching a film or video is a fully immersive experience, and a significant way for you to truly relive the past

-Some videographers favor an unobtrusive, documentary style, while others are experts in cinematic flair with very high production value.
+Some videographers favor an unobtrusive documentary style, while others are experts in cinematic flair with very high production value.
 No matter what your videographer’s signature style, he or she should be able to tell a story, not just show an event.
 So when you are viewing sample videos before booking your filmmaker, look for elements such as natural audio, slow motion, aerial cinematography and vintage lenses, which can bring depth and texture to the narrative of your wedding.

-In the end, the best videos are the ones that tell a complete story, says Tharpe.
-At 31 Films, “We try to balance cinematically beautiful ‘capture’ and meaningfully documented moments,” he says.
-But he does add that his company values the moment over the shooting technique.
-“While we always want our clients to be visually engaged, we know that a well-told story will hold their hearts and attention much longer.”
+In the end, the best videos are the ones that tell a complete story.
+Whatever technologies or techniques they may use, make sure that your chosen wedding filmmaker balances cinematic effect with meaningfully documented moments.
+While future viewers should always be visually engaged, a well-told story will hold their hearts and attention much longer.
 You are the star of your own wedding video, after all, and it’s your story that deserves to be told.

-For Sage Films, voices joined in song are yet another way to capture the happiness of the day: “We love doing sing-along videos, where someone picks a song, and a group of guests sings along, karaoke-style,” Stanley says.
+One of our favorite wedding-day film ideas come from Stanley, of Sage Films, who notes that voices joined in song are yet another way to capture the happiness of the day: “We love doing sing-along videos, where someone picks a song, and a group of guests sings along, karaoke-style,” he says.
 “It lets guests be silly, they don’t have to think about it when they’re doing it, and it’s so enjoyable to watch later.”